 And check out more Resolutions You’ll Want to Keep from some of my favorite bloggers linked HERE.

-Beyond Dinner and a Movie
+The Easiest Way to Spice Up Dinner and a Movie